 He spent years researching products that form habits and determining the correlation between them.

 What does he mean by habits?
 When you’re sitting in a waiting room with nothing to do, or looking for a quick distraction from your work, what is your first impulse?
 I bet it is to scroll though social media.
 Facebook?
 Perhaps Twitter?

-He came up with the hook model, which is a 4-step process to create habits around your products.
-He caught our attention because it is extremely useful when designing association benefits – such as online communities.
+He came up with the hook model, which is a four-step process to create habits around your products.
+He caught our attention because it is extremely useful when designing association benefits, such as online communities.
 In this blog post I explain how it works.

-Over the last few months, I keep accidentally finding myself on his blog, NirAndFar.com.
-It made me realize that his work is not only very insightful, but it’s also very relevant to the association space.
-He draws strong connections between technology, psychology, and business, and teaches you how to apply them.
+Over the last few months, I keep finding myself on his blog, NirAndFar.com.
+It made me realize his work is not only very insightful, but also very relevant to the association space.
+He draws strong connections between technology, psychology and business, then teaches you how to apply them.

-As is the case with all of our book club selections, we’ll be hosting a chat with Nir where he’ll talk about the hook model, but he’ll also dive into other topics he discusses on his blog.
+As is the case with all of our book club selections, we’ll host a chat with Nir where he’ll talk about the hook model, but he’ll also dive into other topics he discusses on his blog.